lucianpls/mod_fillin/README.md

 ## Notes

-Avoid internal server error due to recursion, by increase the limit from the default value of 10.
+Avoid recursion internal server error by increasing the limit from the default value of 10.
 A value of 25 should be plenty in most cases:
 `LimitInternalRecursion 25`